 What are the LoRA models? – Simply Explained

 As of now, we have quite a few different ways of training and fine-tuning Stable Diffusion models.
-These include training the models using Dreambooth which is available as a base SD functionality extension, making use of textual inversion techniques, hypernetworks, merging checkpoints with different characteristics together and finally, utilizing LoRa (Low-Rank Adaptation) to achieve reasonably small files containing pre-trained styling info ready to be used alongside any existing Stable Diffusion checkpoint.
+These include training the models using Dreambooth which is available as a base SD functionality extension, making use of textual inversion techniques, hypernetworks, merging checkpoints with different characteristics together, and finally, utilizing LoRa (Low-Rank Adaptation) models to introduce new styles when generating images using an existing Stable Diffusion checkpoint.

 Low-Rank Adaptation is essentially a method of fine-tuning the cross-attention layers of Stable Diffusion models that allows you to apply consistent image styles to your Stable Diffusion based image generations.
 You can learn much more about the technical process involved here.